x3bla/AlphaDelta/README.md

 ## Python libraries Installation

 PyNaCl:
-type this in a administrator command line or the terminal of pycharm:
+type this in a administrator command line inside of your virtual environment

-`pip install -U discord.py[voice]`

-Yt-dlp:

-`pip install yt-dlp`
+`pip install -r requirements.txt`

+if you still have no idea what to do or it doesn't work, just go into requirements.txt and pip install the libraries yourself

 ## Discord Bot Setup